SudheenaMisra/Dissertation/README.md

 # Dissertation
 My MSc Data Science Dissertation Project.

-For the PDF version of the full report check this repository
+For the Full PDF version of the report check this repository (file name: Dissertation_report)
 ## Content Based Motivational book recommendation using Natural Language Processing and Clustering
 ##### Data collection
 The first step I followed in conducting my analysis was data collection.
 I wanted